Digital SAT Devices: What Can You Use? Do You Need Your Own?

 How Does the Digital SAT Work?
 How Do You Take It?

-Pencil-and-paper SAT tests won’t be offered after Spring 2024.
+As of March 2024, pencil-and-paper SAT tests are no longer offered.
 That means everyone will have to transition to taking the SAT digitally.
 But how will taking the digital SAT work?

 Registering for the Digital SAT